borelg/ESP32_NVS_Manager/README.md

 ### Validation
 If you try to set a value outside the defined `min_val` or `max_val`, the Python tool will block the request and show an error.
 As a secondary safety layer, the ESP32 also validates the values before writing them to the NVS memory.

-## 🤝 Contributing
-Feel free to fork this project and add features like:
-- Support for WiFi credentials.
-- More data types (floats, booleans).
-- Dark mode for the Python UI.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.